Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 Drive the rivet

 Tap with a rubber mallet until the furniture glide sits flush against the wood.
-No pre-drilling needed — the zinc-iron plated rivet separates wood fibers rather than cutting them, so the hole stays tight even after multiple replacements over the years.
+No pre-drilling needed.
+The zinc-iron plated rivet separates wood fibers rather than cutting them, so the hole stays tight even after multiple replacements over the years.

 3